earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 # Basic Usage

 This section provides a brief overview of how to use the pyRTE-RRTMGP package.
+The [example scripts and notebooks](https://github.com/earth-system-radiation/pyRTE-RRTMGP/tree/main/examples) packaged with pyRTE-RRTMGP may also be useful (and are guaranteed to work with the current code).

 ## RRTMGP and RTE

 pyRTE-RRTMGP is a Python package that provides a Python interface to the [RTE-RRTMGP software](https://github.com/earth-system-radiation/rte-rrtmgp) (Fortran).

-You can use this Python package to define a radiative transfer problem, compute gas and cloud optics, and solve the radiative transfer equations, using [RTE-RRTMGP](https://github.com/earth-system-radiation/rte-rrtmgp).
+You can use this Python package to define a radiative transfer problem, compute gas and cloud optics, and solve the radiative transfer equations, using the same underlying code.

-Specifically, this Python package contains tools for:

-* RRTMGP (RRTM for General circulation model applications—Parallel)
-* RTE (Radiative Transfer for Energetics)

 See the paper [Balancing Accuracy, Efficiency, and Flexibility in Radiation Calculations for Dynamical Models](https://doi.org/10.1029/2019MS001621) for more details about the Fortran code.

-Additionally, pyRTE-RRTMGP is able to use [Dask](https://docs.dask.org/en/stable/) for parallel computing, which can be useful for solving problems with large datasets on multi-core machines or clusters.
+pyRTE-RRTMGP uses [Dask](https://docs.dask.org/en/stable/) for parallel computing, which can be useful for solving problems with large datasets on multi-core machines or clusters.

 ## Defining and Solving Radiative Transfer Problems